Bwilliamson55/bwilliamson55.github.io/_posts/2021-09-03-Magento 2 Data Patches.md

 title: Magento 2 Data Patches
 date: 2021-09-03 10:19
 categories: [Magento, Dev]
-author: Bwilliamson
+author: bwilliamson
 tags: [magento, data patches]
 ---

 ***Data Patches; They're awesome.***

 Before 2.3, Magento used Install and Upgrade scripts to modify your schema, and other things.
 This has been deprecated in favor of a much easier (I think) declaration schema.
 This new mess of stuff is [outlined here](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/migration-commands.html).
 This is closely related, but not the topic at hand.
 It's worth mentioning, because of the mountain of old information out there using the pre-2.3 methods, which can be terminologically confusing with more current methods.

 Basically, if you find information telling you to use an `InstallData.php` file- it's out of date.

 At the time of this writing, the current method is [outlined here in the dev docs](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/declarative-schema/data-patches.html).
 In this post, we're focused on data patches, not schema patches.